A Photoshop Retouching Stack

 At work, I have to retouch a lot of product photos for the web.
 That allows a lot of affordances over preparing images for print.
 Not having to clip images alone is enough to bring a smile on even the most seasoned retouchers.

-A quick but a bit about the process.
+A quick bit about the process.
 Product images are shot on a white sweep in RAW.
 Lightroom is used to capture and do some initial adjustments — taking advantage of the RAW file format.
 Once in Photoshop, it’s embedded into a 1000px X 1000px file as a smart object.
 The smart object is where all the editing is done at full resolution.

 In the smart object there are typically 3 layers above the photo;